Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-Spring brings with it the gentle warmth of the sun's rays.
-In small doses, the sun plays a beneficial role on mood and helps the production of vitamin D, which is essential to bone health.
-However, exposure to the sun carries risks and requires protective measures.
+In small doses, the sun’s rays play a beneficial role on mood and help the production of vitamin D, which is essential to bone health.
+However, exposure to the sun, in fact, carries risks and requires protective measures regardless of the season.

 The sun's ultraviolet rays mainly consist of UVB and UVA rays.
 UVB rays are responsible for sunburns, the most common immediate adverse effects of sun exposure.
 As for UVA rays, they lead to aging of the skin.
 Both types of UV rays are involved in the development of skin cancer.
 Sun protection is essential to prevent these unwanted effects.